restezconnectes/send-pdf-for-contact-form-7/README.md

 - A page to display after sending the form
 - Redirects directly to the PDF after sending the form
 - Protect your PDF file
+- Send just PDF / CVS files in a ZIP

 And others options...